-The Affordable Care Act (ACA) provides for all American Citizens to have access to health insurance underwritten by the US Government.
-Unless exempted, all American citizens and foreign residents must be covered by health insurance policies which must meet the Minimum Essential Coverage (MEC) as defined by the ACA.
+The Affordable Care Act (ACA), also referred to as Obamacare, provides for all American Citizens to have access to health insurance underwritten by the US Government.
+Unless exempted, all American citizens and foreign residents must be covered by health insurance policies that must meet the Minimum Essential Coverage (MEC) as defined by the ACA.

 The market has three arms;